itsjunetime/smserver_receiver/README.md

 ### Acknowledged Issues
 - Messages with an attachment and no text have an extra blank line underneath them
 - The new composition box fails to send a text every time (in my limited testing).
 Working on this.
+- The program randomly completely spazzes out, replaces every box with random characters, and tries to print something to your printer??
+This is absolutely baffling and I have no idea what is causing it.

 ## Settings variables:
 - `ip`: This contains the private IP of your host device, as a string.
 Should start with '192.168' or '10.10'.